Um11aut/PPgram-api/README.md

 docker exec -ti rust-app /bin/bash
 $ cargo run --release
 ```
-Wait until the database is fully started.
+Wait until the server is fully started.

 The server is accessible via TCP for basic JSON messages by the adress `0.0.0.0:3000`.
 And via TCP for files `0.0.0.0:8080`

 ## Basics
 ### Protocol